armysarge/pdf-knowledge-assistant/README.md

    - Sends your question and the relevant document chunks to the local LLM
    - Returns the LLM's response along with source citations

-4. **Local LLM**: The application uses `LlamaCpp` to run the Mistral 7B Instruct model locally on your machine, with optimizations for systems with 16GB RAM (largely dependent on the model).
+4. **Local LLM**: The application uses `LlamaCpp` to run the Mistral 7B Instruct model locally on your machine, with optimizations for GPU acceleration when available.

+## Performance Tips

+1. **GPU Acceleration**: If you have an NVIDIA GPU, run `setup_gpu.py` to enable CUDA support for significantly faster inference.

+2. **Memory Usage**: The application automatically adjusts model settings based on available RAM.
+More RAM allows for:
+   - Larger context windows
+   - Faster processing
+   - Better response quality

+3. **Model Selection**: By default, we use Mistral 7B for its excellent balance of performance and resource usage.
+You can use `--model-path` to specify a different model if needed.

+## Troubleshooting

+1. **GPU Issues**:
+   - Ensure NVIDIA drivers are up to date
+   - Verify CUDA installation with `nvidia-smi`
+   - Check CUDA version compatibility

+2. **Memory Issues**:
+   - Close unnecessary applications
+   - Monitor RAM usage during operation
+   - Consider reducing model context size

+3. **PDF Processing**:
+   - Ensure PDFs are text-based, not scanned images
+   - Check PDF permissions and encryption
+   - Verify file encoding